PalNilsson/redwood/README.md

 5. <b>Consistency</b>: `verify.py`: Verify the consistency of the data in the `queues-corepower_based.json` file.
 The script verifies that are "GFLOPS" and "RSE" entries for all queues in the file.
 The script also calculates the number of queues.
+6. <b>XML generation</b>. `generate_xml.py`: Generate an XML file to be used for scaling tests.
+The script produces a platform file, `platform.xml`, that contains a selectable number of hosts and their connections.